akashsara/imdb-movie-review-sentiment-analysis/readme.md

 Note that it expects the data to be pickle files, each of which are a tuple (features, labels).
 Features must be an array of shape (N_data, N_features).
 Labels must be an array of shape (N_data) where each element is binary.

 The code is general enough that it should not require any changes for different datasets, but no guarantees are provided.

+If you wish to run the neural network instead of the logistic regression model, repeat the same steps above but run `main_nn.py`.